graphql-markdown/graphql-markdown/docs/settings.md

 <br/>

 :::info
-It only applies to types with a location compatible with the directive, i.e. if the `onlyDocDirective` cannot be apply to a type (e.g. `ENUM`) then the type will be displayed.
+It only applies to types with a location compatible with the directive, i.e. if the `onlyDocDirective` cannot be applied to a type (e.g. `ENUM`) then the type will be displayed.
 :::

 ## `printTypeOptions`